 Another critical component of the Local Plan is engagement of employer and business stakeholders which are critical for understanding the need and urgency for a skilled and trained workforce.
 Connecting employers and business groups with local community colleges, training providers, and high school career-technical programs will help ensure that curricula and credentials align with actual industry needs.
 City workforce policies emphasize key high-growth industry sectors in occupations with clear career pathways that allow advancement.
-A demand-driven workforce development strategy that moves youth and adults into training and toward completing "stackable" industry-valued credentials-credentials which build upon each other along a career pathway--will enable people to secure jobs with increasing responsibility and pay.
-Additionally, as noted in the 2020 State Plan, Governor Gavin Newsom announced a goal to place 500,000 individuals into apprenticeships by 2029.
+A demand-driven workforce development strategy that moves youth and adults into training and toward completing "stackable" industry-valued credentials will enable people to secure jobs with increasing responsibility and pay.
+Additionally, as noted in the Unified State Plan in 2020, Governor Gavin Newsom announced a goal to place 500,000 individuals into apprenticeships by 2029.

 Apprenticeships provide a unique opportunity for engaging employers in the City's workforce programs.
-UPDATED: EWDD has been working to increase apprenticeships for its workforce system participants pursuant to its Year 23 Annual Plan Apprenticeship Policy and with Governor Newsom's goal.
+EWDD has been working to increase apprenticeships for its workforce system participants pursuant to its own Year 23 Annual Plan Apprenticeship Policy and with Governor Newsom's goal.